 There was also the choice of a Bluetooth adapter which connects to an Android app (iOS is supposedly coming soon).
 This app can then show the same stats as the display unit (speed, odometer, etc.) and can also be used to program the motor.
 Since I don’t plan to change the settings often, I opted for the less expensive USB cable.

 Update 4/2016: I decided to try the Bluetooth adapter and after downloading the Android app, it appears that it crashes on many Android phones, including both of ours.
 So I do not recommend it at this time.

 Once I installed the appropriate software on my PC, all that was left was to plug the cable into the computer and run the configuration software.
 There are several options that can be adjusted including max speed, acceleration, and regenerative braking.
 After a few tweaks to the motor’s settings, I had everything running within limits and the acceleration was nice and smooth.

 - Golden Motor V5 Magic Pie Kit (with LCD Display)

 - 52V Panasonic 13.5ah Bottle Battery - The same battery is no longer available, but a similar 48V 10.5ah battery one can be found here or check out their line of “Shark” style battery packs.

 - Other Similar Kits on Amazon

-The end result has been great and after 3 months of light use (it’s currently winter), I’m still extremely satisfied with this electric bike kit!
-Once it warms up and I’m able to take it out for longer rides, I’ll update the article with a few more stats on the battery’s range.
+The end result has been great and after several months of use, I’m still extremely satisfied with this electric bike kit!

 If you have any questions or suggestions on additional upgrades or improvements, feel free to leave them in the comments!